 Sound Design is what makes music production fun.

-When I started out, I literally spent hours aimlessly staring at my synth, trying to see how it worked.
+In fact, when I started out, I literally spent hours aimlessly staring at my synth (Massive), trying to see how it worked.

-But I had no process of learning it, and it took me way longer than it should have to get anywhere near proficient.
+I had no process of learning it, and it took me way longer than it should have to become any good.

 Looking back, if I had a framework for learning it, I would have skyrocketed my knowledge and skills.